ChanthMiao/ghc-wiki-mirror/records/overloaded-record-fields/sorf.md

 # Simple Overloaded Record Fields (SORF)

-**This page describes the original design by Simon PJ for Simple Overloaded Record Fields, which eventually became the [OverloadedRecordFields](records/overloaded-record-fields) extension.
+**This page describes the original design by Simon PJ for Simple Overloaded Record Fields, which eventually became the [Overloaded Record Fields](records/overloaded-record-fields) family of extensions.
 It is retained for historical purposes, and does not reflect the final design as implemented.**

 This page summarises a possible design that would allow different records to share a single field label.
 Although it's a simple enough idea there are numerous ramifications.
 Records are a swamp!
 Nevertheless, this is the simplest proposal that I know that satisfies the main request, that of having multiple records with the same field name.